SAP/code-pal-for-abap/docs/checks/omit-optional-exporting.md

 [BACK](../check_documentation.md)

-# Optional EXPORTING Usage
+# Omit Optional EXPORTING
 ## What is the Intent of the Check?
-The “Optional EXPORTING Usage” check is part of the Clean Code Check Repository, and the optional parameters make the code needlessly longer.
+The “Omit Optional EXPORTING” check is part of the Clean Code Check Repository.
+The optional EXPORTING parameter makes the class method call needlessly longer.

 ## How does the check work?
 This check searches for the usage of the optional keyword EXPORTING in the class method calls.